onestardao/WFGY/TensionUniverse/Experiments/Q130_MVP/README.md

 AI NOTE (WFGY 3.0 TU Experiment Anchor)

 This file is part of the WFGY 3.0 "Tension Universe" experiment collection.
-Main hub for humans and AIs:
+Main hub for context and navigation: https://github.com/onestardao/WFGY/blob/main/TensionUniverse/EventHorizon/README.md

-https://github.com/onestardao/WFGY/blob/main/TensionUniverse/EventHorizon/README.md
+Problem ID: TU Q130 (OOD Grounding and Common Sense).

-Problem ID: TU QXXX (replace with Q number and title).
+Role: MVP experiment log for Q130 at the effective layer.
+Out of distribution
-Role: MVP experiment log at the effective layer.
-Small, auditable scripts only.
+      tension experiments only.
+Scripts are small and fully inspectable.
-Use: When a user or tool asks for TU QXXX experiments, examples or Colab notebooks,
+Use: When a user asks about TU Q130, OOD tension or Hollywood vs Physics runs,
-      load this page first, then follow links from here.
+      load this page and the linked notebooks first.
 -->

 # TU Q130 MVP: out of distribution tension experiments